-"We are the face of the ambulance service...the only thing the patients see from the ambulance service is people like us, and if you go in there into somebody's house and you're larking around or, you know, even if you are just in a bad mood and you're just not interested that's all they see and they tar everybody with the same brush, and you've got to keep a standard applicable to a professional service, you know, we're responsible for a professional service."
+"We are the face of the ambulance service... the only thing the patients see from the ambulance service is people like us, and if you go in there into somebody's house and you're larking around or, you know, even if you are just in a bad mood and you're just not interested that's all they see and they tar everybody with the same brush, and you've got to keep a standard applicable to a professional service, you know, we're responsible for a professional service."
 (FG5, paramedic classroom educator)

 "Making a good impression, promoting a good image is what I think it comes down to, is the first port of call."
-(FG13, OT placement educator)
+(FG13, occupational therapy placement educator)

-The relative infrequency of exposure to these services compared to other professions (e.g. doctors and nurses) may mean that any negative examples are more easily established and harder to overturn.
-A single OT may be the only exposure to the profession a patient has, while a single nurse is likely to be one of many.
+The relative infrequency of exposure to these services compared to other professions (eg doctors and nurses) may mean that any negative examples are more easily established and harder to overturn.
+A single occupational therapist may be the only exposure to the profession a patient has, while a single nurse is likely to be one of many.

-"Because there's so few of us you can live or die by those that have gone before you...there's a whole host of nursing staff around all the time...but if you get a bad OT and there's only one of them, then that becomes Occupational Therapy is a load of old nonsense...I think that is a problem for us as a profession sometimes."
-(FG13, OT placement educator)

-It was also suggested that it can take years for the public to perceive a role as 'a profession', and there is a possibility that patients may not readily identify the expertise of newer professions.
+"Because there's so few of us you can live or die by those that have gone before you... there's a whole host of nursing staff around all the time... but if you get a bad OT and there's only one of them, then that becomes occupational therapy is a load of old nonsense...
+I think that is a problem for us as a profession sometimes."
+(FG13, occupational therapy placement educator) It was also suggested that it can take years for the public to perceive a role as 'a profession', and there is a possibility that patients may not readily identify the expertise of newer professions.
 Consequently they may not provide the appropriate information to them, but rather save it for a professional whose clinical expertise is more familiar to them.
-The changing roles and/or titles of the professions involved may not yet be fully understood by patients and service users or even other healthcare professionals (e.g.

-there are now many levels of qualification and skill within the ambulance service, but the out-dated perception of all staff as clinically unskilled 'ambulance driver' was felt to persist amongst the public.
-Similarly podiatrists have moved away from the previous term of 'chiropodist', and some felt that the continued use of the old term indicated limited awareness on the part of public and healthcare professions alike).
+The changing roles and / or titles of the professions involved may not yet be fully understood by patients and service users or even other healthcare professionals.
+For example, there are now many levels of gualification and skill within the ambulance service, but the out-dated perception of all staff as clinically unskilled 'ambulance driver' was felt to persist amongst the public.
+Similarly, with regards to chiropodists / podiatrists, some in the profession have moved away from the term 'chiropodist' and so feel that the continued use of the term indicates limited awareness on the part of public and healthcare professions alike.